OpenBeacon/OpenBeacon/README.md

-Another thing that would be nice, would be to not use the manufacturer specfic data type, since it's ideally not manufaturer specic and that would actually give us another two bytes to work with.
+Another thing that would be nice, would be to not use the manufacturer specfic data type, since it's ideally not manufaturer specic and that would actually give us another three bytes to work with.
 If anyone has experiance working with the Bluetooth SIG, please get in touch with me.